Tuesday, Apr. 21, 2015

-If you’re a freshman, there is a very good chance that Bray Village will be your home.
-After class you will find students gathered in the lounge area talking, eating, laughing and sharing stories.
+If you’re a freshman, there's a very good chance that Bray Village will be your home.
 Bray Village is one of the two villages on campus where residence halls, classrooms and faculty offices are located in the same building.
+You will often find students gathered in the lounge areas talking, eating, laughing and sharing stories.
 Each floor has community showers and bathrooms.
-Rose Hall houses women only – all other halls are co-ed by floor.
+Rose Hall houses women only, while Kellam, Eggleston and Old Halls are co-ed by floor.
 All rooms have 2-in-1 units (refrigerator/microwave) or direct access to a full kitchen.
 You’ll also have convenient access to laundry facilities and vending machines.
 Ample parking is located nearby.

 Smithdeal, Gum, East and Johnston Halls

-Set up exactly like Bray Village, Village II offers the opportunity to room with those who have similar interests as you.
+Set up exactly like Bray Village, Village II offers the opportunity to room with those who have similar interests.
 East and Johnston Halls house many of our Honors and Scholars students; and Smithdeal Hall is the Wellness Hall.
 If you enjoy socializing, but want a bit more privacy, East and Johnston Halls have two different floor plans: two double rooms connected by a bathroom, or a five-room suite with a kitchen and lounge area.
 All rooms have 2-in-1 units (refrigerator/microwave) or direct access to a full kitchen.
 You’ll also have convenient access to laundry facilities and vending machines.
 Ample parking is located nearby.

 North, South and Teagle Halls, Apartments and Townhouses

 Located in a wooded area back from the center of campus, Brock Village is almost exclusively for upperclassmen and returning students.
 Brock Village offers apartment-style, suite-style, and adjoining room living options.
-Suites and adjoining rooms offer students a bit more privacy than the traditional residence hall room and provide the opportunity for plenty of socializing, with a shared living space and laundry on each floor.
+Suites and adjoining rooms offer students a bit more privacy than the traditional residence hall room, but there's still plent of opportunity for socializing with a shared living space and laundry on each floor.
 Apartment living provides students with a private bedroom, shared kitchen and living room space, and access to lounges and laundry facilities on each floor.
-Additionally, the townhouses serve as our designated on campus Greek housing.
+Additionally, the townhouses serve as our designated on-campus Greek housing.
 Ample parking is located nearby.

 Broyles, DeFord and Hendrix Halls

-Why rent a townhouse when you can live in Virginia Wesleyan’s newest village, Village IV?
-Comprised of six different buildings, each townhouse offers you the independence of living on your own, without having to pay for gas and drive to campus.
+Comprised of six different buildings, each Village IV townhouse offers the independence of living on your own without the commute to campus.
 Like the apartments and townhouses in Brock Village, you’ll have your own private room, a fully-equipped kitchen and essential furniture.
 Village IV is exclusively for upperclassman; however, two townhouses are set aside for top freshmen scholarship recipients.
 Ample parking is located nearby.

 Most rooms in Bray Village and Smithdeal and Gum Halls in Village II have the following: